BJToor/sep769-deep-learning-project/README.md

 Our final code submission is the main branch of the "DeepLearningProject_Group2.ipynb" file.
 It includes model exploration, model development, training, and demonstrates functionality of our final trained model.
 Our trained model is the main branch of "group2_vgg_segmentation.h5".

 The final cell of our code submission, titled "Running Final Model," demonstrates fulfilment of the 3 project requirements.
 The final cell loads our trained model, outputs performance metrics, displays segmentation masks, and shows examples of our collision detection algorithm.
+Only code essential to demonstrating the 3 project requirements included in the final cell.

 Datasets for models: